 Responsive solutions for Reserve readiness

 The U.S. Army Reserve is a key part of our national defense, maintaining readiness at hundreds of sites across the country.
 To help meet that mission, the Army Reserve has an Intergovernmental Support Agreement (IGSA) with Sourcewell.
 This government-to-government partnership delivers installation support services that meet the Army Reserve’s operational needs quickly and efficiently.
-Currently, the IGSA supports the 63rd Readiness Division, helping maintain infrastructure and daily operations at Army Reserve facilities across the western United States.

 Army Reserve 63rd Readiness Division Ceremonial Signing